BiQiWHU/Attention-based-Multi-instance-CNN/README.md

 # Implementation Details
 The implementation details are provided as below.

-- For MIL with DC-Net backbone,
+- For MIL with DC-Net backbone, the code can be directly implemented by following steps.

-- For MIL with Pre-trained AlexNet,
+Step1, download the image classification benchmarks, and put them in the same file direction path.

+Step2, run tfdata.py to generate the tfrecord format file for training and testing.
+Remember to re-set the input image size of your own dataset.

+Step3,

-- For MIL with Pre-trained VGG,
+- For MIL with Pre-trained AlexNet or VGG,

 # References for Citation